HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-_native_batch_norm_legit                  No       No        No        No       No     torch _native_batch_norm_legit_no_training      No       No        No        No       No     torch _resize_output\_                          Yes      Yes       Yes       Yes      Yes    torch _unique                                   No       Yes       No        No       No     torch _unique2                                  No       Yes       No        No       No     torch _weight_norm_interface                    No       No        No        No       No     torch
+_native_batch_norm_legit                  No       No        No        No       No     torch _native_batch_norm_legit_no_training      No       No        No        No       No     torch _resize_output\_                          Yes      Yes       Yes       Yes      Yes    torch _safe_softmax                             No       No        No        No       No     torch _softmax                                  No       No        No        No       No     torch _unique                                   No       Yes       No        No       No     torch _unique2                                  No       Yes       No        No       No     torch _weight_norm_interface                    No       No        No        No       No     torch